TMTecnologia/afiado/ARCHITECTURE.md

   - Good TypeScript support
   - Good error tracking
   - Teams supported in free plan
-  - Self-hosting is an option
-  - Uses the Sentry SDK
+  - We are already using PostHog for Analytics
 - Mitigation Strategies:
-  - [Sentry](https://sentry.io/) is a good alternative to migrate to if we find any limitations, without any code changes needed; just create an account and update the DSN link
+  - [GlitchTip](https://glitchtip.com/) and [Sentry](https://sentry.io/) are good alternatives to migrate to if we find any limitations, since they use the same SDK; but CloudFlare Pages has trouble handling Instrumentation Configuration https://github.com/cloudflare/next-on-pages/issues/678#issuecomment-2236272058

 ## Contributing Guidelines